The London Merchant: Literary and scholarly references

-The use of the London Merchant as a tale for the moral edification of apprentices is satirized by Charles Dickens in Great Expectations.
+The use of The London Merchant as a tale for the moral edification of apprentices is satirized by Charles Dickens in Great Expectations.
 Pip is subjected by Mr Wopsle and Mr Pumblechook to a reading of "the affecting tragedy of George Barnwell" in which Pip is stung by their "identification of the whole affair with my unoffending self".

-In On Liberty, philosopher John Stuart Mill mentions George Barnwell's murder of his uncle to illustrate the grounds for punishing wrongdoing: "George Barnwell murdered his uncle to get money for his mistress, but if he had done it to set himself up in business, he would equally have been hanged."
+In On Liberty, philosopher John Stuart Mill mentions Barnwell's murder of his uncle to illustrate the grounds for punishing wrongdoing: "George Barnwell murdered his uncle to get money for his mistress, but if he had done it to set himself up in business, he would equally have been hanged."